moltenform/lnzscript/lnzscript_html_doc/rst/lnz_01_overview.rst

 Getting Started
 ============================

-Download from `Google Code <http://code.google.com/p/launchorz/downloads/list>`_.
+Download the latest version from `Google Code <http://code.google.com/p/launchorz/downloads/list>`_.

-There are currently two distributions: "command line" and "form".
-The command-line is recommended, but if you have never used a command-line interface (cmd.exe), the "form" interface is provided.
-There is not yet an installer, and so the .zip file must be uncompressed to a folder of your choice.

-If you choose the command-line interface:

-- Unzip the .zip file to a folder, possibly in Program Files.
+- Unzip the .zip file to someplace on your computer, possibly in Program Files.
-- Run lnzscript.exe.
-- You should see a LnzScript prompt.
-Type print('hello') and see if it works.
-- Open notepad or a code editor and create a file called 'test.js', containing print('hello')
+- Open the ``editor`` folder and run lnzeditor.exe.
+This is a code editor specifically for the Launchorz project.
-- Save this file into the directory.
-- Open cmd.exe (the command prompt) and cd into the directory.
-- From cmd.exe, inside the directory, type lnzscript.exe /f test.js
-- From now on, you can use both of these ways (interactive or script-based) to run LnzScript code.

-If you choose the form interface:

-- Unzip the .zip file to a folder, possibly in Program Files.
-- Run lnzscriptform.exe and you should see a window with two text boxes.
-- Type "print('hello')" into the upper box and click Go.
-- The lower box should respond with the text hello.
-- You can run scripts by typing text into the top box, and running it by pressing Go.
+- Begin typing a script, such as ``Mouse.move(1,1); alert('hello');``.
+- Choose run script from the Run menu (or press F5) to run.

+A few things to note:

+- The output pane to the right contains the results of the script.
+The output of the ``print`` function will go here.
+- Notice the autocomplete and tooltip documentation (which can be disabled in Options->js options).
+- A currently-running script can sometimes be stopped with Ctrl+. or Run->Stop Script.

 The Basics
 ==============================